gigernau/PCAHyperspectralClassifier/README.md

 # PCAHyperClassificator

-Classification of Hyperspectral Image HSI with Principal Component Analysis PCA in CUDA ( cuBLAS ).
+Classification of Hyperspectral Images ( HSIs ) with Principal Component Analysis ( PCA ) in CUDA ( cuBLAS ).

-## Reference
+## References

 This work uses [DeepHyperX](https://github.com/nshaud/DeepHyperX) toolbox based on this paper in Geoscience and Remote Sensing Magazine :
 > N. Audebert, B. Le Saux and S. Lefevre, "*Deep Learning for Classification of Hyperspectral Data: A Comparative Review*," in IEEE Geoscience and Remote Sensing Magazine, vol. 7, no. 2, pp. 159-173, June 2019.

-For the PCA this work is based on this inplementation of this paper :
+For the PCA, this work implements the algorithm of this paper :
 > M. Andrecut, "Parallel GPU Implementation of Iterative PCA Algorithms*," 2009, https://www.researchgate.net/publication/26829736_Parallel_GPU_Implementation_of_Iterative_PCA_Algorithms.

-For the use of 3D CNN this work is based on this paper :
+As 3D CNN, this work uses the model described in this paper :
 >   * 3D CNN ([Spectral–Spatial Classification of Hyperspectral Imagery with 3D Convolutional Neural Network, Li et al., Remote Sensing 2017](http://www.mdpi.com/2072-4292/9/1/67))